achiwa912/vocabull/README.md

 VocaBull is a small command line tool that helps your vocabulary building.

+## How VocaBull can help you

+With VocaBull, you can repeat typing words to memorize again and again, until you memorize them.
+It tracks your progress and only challenges you with words which you have not memorized yet.

+It goes like this:
+* VocaBull gives you a quiz for a new word
+* If you can't type the word, you are forced to type it for 4 times
+* If you typed it correctly, you are still to type it for twice
+* VocaBull gives you quizes from outstanding 10 words so that you can focus 10 words at a specific time
+* If you typed a word correctly for several times, it deems that you have memorized theword
+* In this case, it replaces the word with a new one.
+This way, outstanding 10 words are continuously changing

 # Prerequisites

 * Python 3.6 or later (It uses f-strings)